qutip/qutip/doc/guide/dynamics/dynamics-monte.rst

 Changing the Number of Trajectories
 -----------------------------------

-As mentioned earlier, by defualt, the ``mcsolve`` function runs 500 trajectories.
+As mentioned earlier, by default, the ``mcsolve`` function runs 500 trajectories.
 This value was chosen because it gives good accuracy, monte-carlo errors scale as :math:`1/n` where :math:`n` is the number of trajectories, and simultaneously does not take an excessive amount of time to run.
 However, like many other options in QuTiP you are free to change the number of trajectories to fit your needs.
 If we want to run 1000 trajectories in the above example, we can simply modify the call to ``macsolve`` like:

 >>> data = mcsolve(H, psi0, tlist, [sqrt(0.1)*a], [a.dag()*a, sm.dag()*sm],ntraj=1000)